Cvikli/AISH.jl/README.md

 - multilanguage support.
 So for now Julia... next Javascript.. next python... next DOCS for it... so it will be up for the community!

-- empty run
-- simplify the answer... shorter... filter sentences should be minimized!
-- ctrl + c handling...

 - AI assistent functionalities
   - mail read